saifulkhan/storytelling-vis/README.md

     .setDataIndex(number);
 ```

-For example, to create a PEAK or Peak object,
+For example, to create a Peak object,

 ```ts
 new Peak()